MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Warehousing/how-to-move-components-to-an-operation-area-in-basic-warehousing.md

 > [!NOTE]
 >  For information about moving items between bins without source documents, see Internal Movement.

- In advanced warehouse configurations, which are locations that use the **Directed Put\-away and Pick** setup field, you can use the **Movement Worksheet** window to move items between bins.
+ In advanced warehouse configurations, which are locations that use the **Directed Put-away and Pick** setup field, you can use the **Movement Worksheet** window to move items between bins.
 For more information, see [How to: Move Items in Advanced Warehousing](../WarehouseActivities/how-to-move-items-in-advanced-warehousing.md).

  In basic warehouse configurations, which are locations that use the **Bin Mandatory** setup field and the **Require Pick** setup field, you can register movement of items to internal operation areas based on internal source documents in the following ways: